Ernestine Petras

 Ernestine Petras played for five different teams during her AAGPBL career which spanned nine years, being considered one of the best defensive shortstops in league history, yet she never made the All-Star team.
 Her light hitting probably prevented her being selected.

 A flashy infielder with a strong and secure throwing arm, Petras posted the highest fielding average at her position in four of those years: 1945, 1946, 1947 and 1950, when her .957 average ranked as the third best for a single season in the league's record books.
-She also set a league season record for the most double plays in 1948, and after moving to third base in 1952, she was the best fielder at her new position.
+She also set a league season record for the most double plays in 1948, and after moving to the third base in 1952, she was the best fielder at her new position.
 As a fielder, she committed only 249 errors in 2411 total chances for a solid .943 career fielding average.

-Basically a slap hitter, Petras batted a modest .198 average in 834 career games, but she had the ability to get on base, by any means, way above the pure ability to get the hit, reaching first base by walks, by a bunt single or being hit by the pitcher.
-A smart and aggressive baserunner, she collected 420 stolen bases, and also knew when to take the additional base on an overthrow – 71 of her 552 hits were for extra bases.
+Basically a slap hitter, Petras batted a modest 198 average in 834 career games, but she had the ability to get on base by any means, way above the pure ability to get the hit, reaching first base by walks, by a bunt single or being hit by the pitcher.
+A a baserunner, she collected 420 stolen bases, and also knew when to take the additional base on an overthrow – 71 of her 552 hits were for extra bases.
 A hard-to-strikeout hitter, she posted a solid 1.37 BB/K (342-to-249) in 2,790 at-bats.

-Petras entered the league in 1944 with the Milwaukee Chicks, appearing in 25 games as the primarily backup to incumbent shortstop Merle Keagle.
+Petras entered the league in 1944 with the Milwaukee Chicks, appearing in 25 games as the primary backup to incumbent shortstop Merle Keagle.
 With Max Carey at the helm, the Chicks went on to win the Championship Title, beating the Kenosha Comets in the best-of-seven series.
 Although the Chicks won the title, they had no local financial backing and could not compete with the American Association Milwaukee Brewers.
 Due to lack of community support and skepticism of journalists, the team moved to Grand Rapids, Michigan prior to the 1945 season.